FAQ ABOUT CHARTERING

 What if I disagree with the captain while on my charter?

-A luxury yacht charter is meant to cater to your wishes in every possible aspect of your vacation.
-The captain and crew will do everything possible to meet and exceed your expectations.
-However, the captain’s primary responsibility is for the safety of his passengers and the yacht.
-He has the final decision on issues which may affect the safety of those on board.
+A luxury yacht rental is made to meet all of your requirements for the entirety of your journey.
+The skipper and crew will do everything possible to meet and exceed your expectations.
+The captain’s first priority, however, is the security of his crew and the boat.
+He has the last say on anything that could affect the safety of passengers.